freqtrade/freqtrade/docs/data-download.md

                         separated.
   --pairs-file FILE     File containing a list of pairs to download.
   --days INT            Download data for given number of days.
+  --new-pairs-days INT  Download data of new pairs for given number of days.
+Default: `30`.
   --timerange TIMERANGE
                         Specify what timerange of data to use.
   --dl-trades           Download trades instead of OHLCV data.
 The bot will